CLIUtils/CLI11/README.md

 ## Contributing

-To contribute, open an issue or pull request on GitHub.
+To contribute, open an [issue](https://github.com/henryiii/CLI11/issues) or [pull request](https://github.com/henryiii/CLI11/pulls) on GitHub, or ask a question on [gitter](https://gitter.im/CLI11gitter/Lobby).